fastmcp-me/siyuan_mcp_server/README.md

 2. Go to `Settings` → `About` → `API Token`
 3. Click `Generate Token` or copy existing token
 4. Ensure the token format is correct (usually a string of alphanumeric characters)

+#### Q: Why use `-y` parameter with npx?
+**A:** The `-y` parameter automatically confirms package installation without prompting for user input, which is essential for MCP client configurations where interactive prompts would cause connection failures.

 ### 🎯 Features